Sargon Stele

-The Sargon Stele (German: Kition-Stele) was found in the autumn of 1845 in Cyprus on the site of the former city-kingdom of Kition, in present-day Larnaca to the west of the old harbour of Kition on the archaeological site of Bamboula.
+The Sargon Stele was found in the autumn of 1845 in Cyprus on the site of the former city-kingdom of Kition, in present-day Larnaca to the west of the old harbour of Kition in the archaeological site of Bamboula.
 The language on the stele is Assyrian Akkadian.

-The stele was placed there during the time Sargon II (722–705 BC) ruled the Neo Assyrian Empire (935–605 BC).
+The stele was placed there during the time Sargon II (722–705 BC) ruled the Neo-Assyrian Empire (935–605 BC).
 It was offered for sale to the British Museum, which bid 20 £.
 Ludwig Ross offered 50 £ for the stele and it was shipped to a museum in Berlin where it remains at the Berlin State Museums.
 Together with the stele was found a gilded silver plakette, that today is located at the Louvre.
 A replica of the stele is on display in the Larnaca District Museum.